cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 **[Note:  the first invocation of the axis popups may take several seconds to respond.
 Subsequent clicks will be more responsive.]**

-**[Note: Logarithmic axes should be supported, but are not enabled in this release.]**
+**[Note: Logarithmic axes will be enabled in a future release.]**

 Regardless of the experiment size, the histogram is divided into 100 bins, smoothed, and plotted such that the Y value on the line is the number of nodes (edges) within that range.
 The bins have equal width (as opposed to equal area).
 This is a simplification of statistical rules to determine the number of bins in the sampling of the data, but is not unreasonable in the context where you are setting the ranges manually.

 ### Scatter Charts

 A scatter chart is a two dimensional plot with a dot drawn for each row in the table.
 Per standard, the domain is the horizontal (X) axis and the range is the vertical (Y) axis.
-Similar to the histograms, click-dragging within the chart will select a rectangle of dots, and change the current selection in your graph.
+Similar to the histograms, clicking and dragging within the chart will select a rectangle of dots, and change the current selection in your graph.
 You can edit the size of the selection by dragging any of the corners, or edit the position by clicking inside the rectangle.

-Create the Scatter chart by right-clicking on the header of the column you want as your X axis.
+Create the scatter chart by right-clicking on the header of the column you want as your X axis and select the command **Plot Scatter…**

 ![](_static/images/Filters/plotScatter.png)